 Benjamin DiCicco-Bloom’s research and teaching interests include the sociology of health, illness and disability; ethnographic methods and theory, social interaction and interdependence, and aging, care work and social problems.
 He is currently working on a book manuscript (under contract with Princeton University Press) that is based on an ethnographic study of families with an adult member with autism.
 Though most accounts of autism focus on children, the experiences of adults with autism and those of their caretakers are just as relevant to a deep understanding of the condition.
 To chronicle and analyze these experiences DiCicco-Bloom followed 13 families (most of whom he lived with for varying periods of times) as they provided care and support for adults with autism.
 DiCicco-Bloom also is involved in co-authoring several ethnographic papers looking at social dynamics between different occupational groups (e.g. nurses, doctors) and institutions (e.g. hospice programs, hospitals, primary care) in American healthcare.

 Stephen Ellingson's research interests are the sociology of religion, sociology of culture and social movements and collective behavior.
-His current research examines the relationships among religious and nonreligious environmental organizations.
+He is currently investigating the emergence and growth of the local food movement in New York.
+In 2016 Ellingson published To Care for Creation: The Emergence of the Religious Environmental Movement.
 He is the author of The Megachurch and the Mainline: Remaking Religious Tradition in the Twenty-First Century, which won the 2007 Distinguished Book Award from the Society for the Scientific Study of Religion.
-He is also co-author of The Sexual Organization of the City, co-editor of Religion and Sexuality in Cross-Cultural Perspective, and co-author of Organizational Ethics in Health Care: Principles, Cases and Practical Solutions.
+Ellingson is also co-author of The Sexual Organization of the City, co-editor of Religion and Sexuality in Cross-Cultural Perspective, and co-author of Organizational Ethics in Health Care: Principles, Cases and Practical Solutions.
 He earned a doctorate in sociology from the University of Chicago.

 Dennis Gilbert's primary research interests are Latin American society and history and the American class system.
 Gilbert is the author of The American Class Structure in an Age of Growing Inequality (Sage, 2015), and Mexico's Middle Class in the Neoliberal Era (University of Arizona Press, 2007) and Sandinistas: The Party and the Revolution (Blackwell, 1990), among other works.
 He earned a doctorate in sociology from Cornell University.